What Goes into a Therapist’s Fees?

 A solo practice, such as mine, relies on the session fees to cover business expenses such as: office rent/utilities, HIPAA compliant confidential software, billing, marketing, maintaining professional listings, malpractice insurance, professional supervision, scheduling, supplies, etc. Some of those tasks are outsourced ($$$!) or can be done by the therapist themselves.
 All of it requires money and time and is accounted for in the session fee.

 The type of clients that a therapist sees might take more time behind-the-scenes as well.
-Clients in crisis, working with kids/families, writing letters, speaking to healthcare professionals on behalf of the client, researching diagnoses, researching techniques, paying for additional trainings to learn new skills, consulting with other therapists, and just sitting with all the heavy things we do hear takes up time.
+Clients in crisis, working with kids/families, writing letters, speaking to healthcare professionals on behalf of the client, researching diagnoses, researching treatment methods, paying for additional trainings to learn new skills, consulting with other therapists, and just sitting with all the heavy things we do hear takes up time.
 All of this goes into the session fee.

 Why choose a solo private practice therapist then?